russelroman/garbage_monitor/README.md

 ### Build the project using custom Makefile

-*make all - will build the binary of the project\n *make flash - will flash the binary to STM32 target device\n *make clean - will delete the build artifacts\n
+make all - will build the binary of the project<br>
+make flash - will flash the binary to STM32 target device<br>
+make clean - will delete the build artifacts<br>

 ### Build the project using STM32Cube IDE